Cerchie/what-is-the-lsp/README.md

 If you want to learn more about the LSP start here: https://what-is-the-lsp.netlify.app/

-If you want to know what I learned by creating this site, read on.
+If you want to know some of what I learned by creating this site, read on.

 ## svelte.js